UF-IDD/US_County_Rt/README.md

 Correspondance regarding this study should be addressed to Derek A.T.
 Cummings (datc@ufl.edu), Carl D. Laird (cdlaird@sandia.gov) or Justin Lessler (justin@jhu.edu).

 All statatiscal analyses were performed with R version 4.0.2 on Mac.
 The main and sensitivity analyses were performed with the markdown file [US_Rt_interventions.Rmd](https://github.com/UF-IDD/US_County_Rt/blob/main/US_Rt_interventions.Rmd), which will return figures and tables shown in the manuscript.
+Kniting the entire script is not recommended, as some permutations analyses will take hours to run and may reach the memory limit in R.

 ## Instruction
 Data on estimated effective numbers can be found in [rt](https://github.com/UF-IDD/US_County_Rt/tree/main/rt) folder with a seperate [Disclaimer](https://github.com/UF-IDD/US_County_Rt/blob/main/rt/README.md) for these estimates.